NLog/NLog/README.md

 How to build
 ---
-Use Visual Studio 2012/2013/2015 and open solution file in the 'src' folder, like 'NLog.netfx45.sln' C# 6.0 support (Visual Studio 2015) is required to build UnitTest project, like 'NLog.UnitTests.netfx45'.
+Use Visual Studio 2015 and open solution file in the 'src' folder, like 'NLog.netfx45.sln' - C# 6.0 support is required.

 For building in the cloud we use:
 - AppVeyor for Windows builds, including Silverlight and Xamarin.
 - Travis for Mono builds.
 - CodeCov for code coverage

-How to build your fork in the cloud
+Trying to build your fork in the could?
+Check [this how-to](howto-build-your-fork.md)
----
-Steps to set up [AppVeyor](https://ci.appveyor.com)/[Travis](https://travis-ci.org/)/[CodeCov](https://codecov.io/) for your own fork.

-**AppVeyor**:

-1. Login with your Github account to https://ci.appveyor.com
-2. Choose "projects"
-3. Select your fork and press "+" button
-4. Done.
-All config is in appveyor.yml already

-**Travis**:

-1. Login with your Github account to https://travis-ci.org/
-2. Select your fork
-3. Push and wait

-**CodeCov**: (AppVeyor needed)

-1. Login with your Github account to https://codecov.io/
-2. Press "+  Add new repository to Codecov" button
-3. Select your fork
-4. Wait for a build on AppVeyor.
-All the config is already in appveyor.yml.
-The first report can take some minutes after the first build.